-Our results, therefore, segregate the area of study into two regions based on crustal anisotropy.
+Our results, therefore, segregate the area of study into two regions based on crustal anisotropy, as shown in Fig. 20.
 Region 1 includes the interior of eastern Tibet and the Yunnan-Guizhou plateau.
-In this region, steeply dipping upper crust overlies shallowly dipping middle to lower crust and inherent S-wave anisotropy γ (eqn.
-(5)) is strong throughout the crust with larger amplitudes in the middle-tolower crust.
-As a result, the apparent radial anisotropy $\hat{\gamma}$ (eqn.
-(6)) and apparent azimuthal anisotropy $\hat{\Gamma}$ (eqn.
-(7)) bifurcate vertically. $\hat{\gamma}$ tends to be weak and negative in the upper crust and is strong and positive in the middle-to-lower crust while $\hat{\Gamma}$ is strong mostly in the upper crust.
-The steep dip to the symmetry axis in the upper crust may result from fractures or faults that are sub-vertical or steeply dipping.
-In contrast, the sub-horizontal or shallow dipping symmetry axes in the middle-to-lower crust may result from ductile deformation that aligns the orientation of anisotropic minerals such as mica.
+In this region, steeply dipping upper crustal fabric overlies shallowly dipping middle-to-lower crustal fabric and inherent S-wave anisotropy γ (eq.
+5) is strong throughout the crust with larger amplitudes in the middle-to-lower crust.
+As a result, there is a vertical dichotomoy between apparent radial anisotropy $\hat{\gamma}$ (eq.
+6) and apparent azimuthal anisotropy $\hat{\Gamma}$ (eq.
+7). $\hat{\gamma}$ tends to be weak and negative in the upper crust and is strong and positive in the middle-to-lower crust, while $\hat{\Gamma}$ is strong mostly in the upper crust.
+The steep dip to the symmetry axis in the upper crust may result from fractures or faults that are subvertical or steeply dipping.
+In contrast, the subhorizontal or shallow dipping symmetry axes in the middle-to-lower crust may result from ductile deformation that aligns the orientation of anisotropic minerals such as mica.
 Region 2 covers the edge of eastern Tibet and regions north of Tibet where the foliation across entire crust has a moderate to steep dip angle and inherent S-wave anisotropy γ does not change strongly with depth.
 As a result, apparent radial anisotropy $\hat{\gamma}$ is negative to slightly positive through the entire crust, and apparent azimuthal anisotropy $\hat{\Gamma}$ is strong throughout the crust.
-The more steeply dipping foliation planes may be caused by the reorientation of anisotropic minerals as crustal flows rotate and shear near the border of Tibet, which may result from resistance forces imposed by the more rigid and relatively undeformed surroundings to Tibet.
+The more steeply dipping foliation planes of anisotropy may be caused by the reorientation of anisotropic minerals as crustal flows rotate and shear near the border of Tibet, which may result from resistance forces imposed by the more rigid and relatively undeformed surroundings to Tibet.

-In the future, the introduction of other data sets may improve the current inversion, which is based exclusively on surface waves from ambient noise.
-Such information could provide new insight into crustal and mantle deformation and the generation of more realistic petrologic models that agree with the elastic tensors inferred.
-(1) Azimuthal variations in receiver functions

-(e.g., Levin and Park, 1997,1998; Ozacar and Zandt, 2004; 2009; Schulte-Pelkum and Mahan, 2014a,b) as well as the splitting of the P-to-S converted phase (e.g., Rumpker et al., 2014; Sun et al., 2015a) can provide important point constraints on crustal anisotropy and could also help to identify depths at which crustal anisotropy changes dip angle.
-In some areas receiver function waveforms observe clear azimuthal variations, and these waveforms could be inverted simultaneously for the layered THS system [e.g., Ozacar and Zandt et al., 2004; Schulte-Pelkum and Mahan, 2014a] together with surface wave data.
-(2) Rayleigh wave H/V ratio provides sensitivity to the velocity structure at shallow depths (upper ~5km), and would help to resolve anisotropy in the sedimentary basins.
-(3) Shear wave splitting, both SKS and the splitting of Moho converted P-to-S phases, could be combined with surface wave data to provide additional constraints on the depth-integrated amplitude of apparent azimuthal anisotropy [e.g., Lin et al., 2010; Montagner et al., 2000].
-(4) In addition, longer period surface wave measurements are needed to improve estimates of mantle anisotropy, including the type of anisotropy (e.g., hexagonal symmetry with a fast or slow symmetry axis, orthorhombic symmetry) and the orientation of the anisotropic media.
+In the future, the introduction of other data sets may improve the current model, which is based exclusively on surface waves from ambient noise.
+Such information may provide new insights into crustal and mantle deformation and the generation of more realistic petrologic models that agree with the elastic tensors inferred.
+(1) Azimuthal variations in receiver functions (e.g. Levin & Park 1997, 1998; Ozacar & Zandt 2004, 2009; Schulte-Pelkum & Mahan 2014a,b) as well as the splitting of the P-to-S converted phase (e.g. Rümpker et al. 2014; Sun et al. 2015a) can provide important point constraints on crustal anisotropy and could also help to identify depths at which crustal anisotropy changes dip angle.
+In some areas receiver function waveforms observe clear azimuthal variations, and these waveforms could be inverted simultaneously for the layered THS system (e.g. Ozacar & Zandt 2004; Schulte-Pelkum & Mahan 2014b) together with surface wave data.
+(2) Rayleigh wave H/V ratio provides sensitivity to the velocity structure at shallow depths (upper \sim 5 km), and would help to resolve anisotropy in the sedimentary basins.
+(3) Shear wave splitting, both SKS and the splitting of Moho converted P-to-S phases, could be combined with surface wave data to provide additional constraints on the depth-integrated amplitude of apparent azimuthal anisotropy (e.g. Montagner et al. 2000; Lin et al. 2011).
+(4) In addition, longer period surface wave measurements are needed to improve estimates of mantle anisotropy, including the type of anisotropy (e.g. hexagonal symmetry with a fast or slow symmetry axis, orthorhombic symmetry) and the orientation of the anisotropic media.